Playrix: Company growth through mobile games

+Acquisitions and new developments

-At the beginning of 2018, the Bukhman brothers considered selling the company but decided to invest in other video game companies instead.
+At the beginning of 2018, the Bukhman brothers considered selling the company but ultimately decided to invest in other video game companies instead.
 In 2018, Playrix acquired a 43% stake in Nexters, one of Europe's largest video game developers.
-In 2018 Playrix became the 9th highest-grossing game publisher globally on iOS and Android.
+In 2018, Playrix became the 9th highest-grossing game publisher globally on iOS and Android.

 In 2019, Playrix made approximately $1.7 billion.
 About $100 million was spent buying shares in European game studios.
 In August 2019, Playrix invested in the Belarusian company Vizor Games.
-In October of the same year, Playrix bought the Ukrainian company Zagrava Games and integrated the Russian game developer Alawar Games into the company as well.
+In October of the same year, Playrix bought the Ukrainian company Zagrava Games and integrated the Russian game developer Stargaze into the company as well, renaming it Zefir Games.
 That December, they acquired the Serbian company Eipix Entertainment.

 In May 2020, Playrix acquired the Armenian studio Plexonic and the Croatian studio Cateia Games that June.
 As a result of this focus on acquisitions, the company grew at a rapid pace.
 As of 2020, more than 2,500 people were employed by Playrix in 25 offices around the world.
-In March of 2021, the company bought the Ukrainian studio Boolat Games.
+In March 2021, the company bought the Ukrainian studio Boolat Games.

-In October 2022, Playrix announced it was closing its offices and development operations in Russia and Belarus, due to the ongoing Russian invasion of Ukraine.
-The company said it would relocate employees living in the affected countries to other regions.
+In 2022, the company announced its intention to withdraw from the Russian and Belarusian markets and subsequently closed its Russian offices, due to the ongoing Russian invasion of Ukraine.
+Employees from affected countries were relocated to other regions.

+Company structure

+Playrix is based in Dublin, Ireland and is owned and managed by Igor and Dmitry Bukhman.
+In the 2023 financial year, Playrix generated revenue of around $1.83 billion.
+The largest sales markets are the USA, China, and Japan.

+Playrix employs over 3,000 people internationally and has office branches in Ireland, Serbia, Cyprus, Armenia, Kazakhstan, and Ukraine.